Transparent methodology

 03

-We deliberately exclude certain things from the base ranking to keep results honest and reproducible:
+We exclude a few things from the base ranking to keep results honest and reproducible:

 Portal-only rates excluded